By Fiona Melrose

-Set across the course of a single day, responsive to Virginia Woolf's Mrs Dalloway, Johannesburg is a profound hymn to an extraordinary city, and a devastating personal and political manifesto on love.
+Set across the course of a single momentous day and narrated by a chorus of voices, Fiona Melrose's second novel is a hymn to an extraordinary city and its people, an ambitious homage to Virginia Woolf's Mrs Dalloway, and a devastating personal and political manifesto on mothers and daughters, justice and love.

 Fiona Melrose was born in Johannesburg but has spent the majority of her adult life in the UK, first in London and then in East Anglia.
 Previously Fiona has worked in academia, NGO's, public affairs and as an emerging markets analyst.
 She continues to keep a foot in both continents and is currently spending the majority of her time back in South Africa.

 - Other details

 - Page count:

 With Johannesburg, Melrose enters a widely travelled literary territory and makes it her own.
 It is a fine novel and Melrose is fast on her way to establishing herself as one of the most fascinating, versatile novelists of our time and place. — Cape Times

 An ambitious, beautifully written novel that seems to sing. — Sarra Manning, Red